| N9EWO Review :

-But overall it's fun.
-However, to hear this Stereo output (also goes for FM stereo when the converter is installed), you MUST connect the L and R line outputs to a EXTERNAL amplifer (or amplified computer speakers will work too).
+Overall it's fun.
+However, to hear this Stereo output (also goes for FM stereo when the converter is installed), you MUST connect the L and R line outputs to a EXTERNAL amplifier (or amplified computer speakers will work too).

-One little minor quirk is that on certain "Broadcast" stations that are low in the audio dept (say Libya etc), the 545 seems to have a hard time keeping up .
+One little minor quirk is that on certain "Broadcast" stations that are low in the audio dept the NRD-545 seems to have a hard time keeping up .
 That even with the volume control at 3 o'clock, you still may not have enough audio to hear it right.
-So the comment "It can run out of volume control"..seems to be a very true statement.
-The very expensive (and also discontinued) JRC NRD-301A "Super Set" that I tested also has this trait.
+So the comment we have seen made by other users (see bottom of this page)..."It can run out of volume control"..seems to be a very true statement.
+The very expensive (and also discontinued) JRC NRD-301A "Super Set" that I have also tested has this same trait.
 This is the first 2 receivers that I have ever encountered that is weird in this way ??
 Again, only a minor problem that should not make you shy away from this receiver...but for the record, you now know about his.

 Well could be a part of the above "volume" problem ??
 Just about all JRC receivers are rated 1 Watt at 4 OHMS .
 Yes 4 Ohms !!!
 Using a 8 ohm speaker is not going to hurt a thing (other way around could be).
-Matter of fact the matching NVA-319 speaker is using a 8 ohm speaker inside .
+Matter of fact the matching (and suboptimal) NVA-319 speaker is using a 8 ohm speaker inside .
 But the output might be cut back at least a bit using a 8 ohm speaker, where a 4 ohm might give a extra kick ??
-I have yet to test this out, but could be something to look into ??
+I have not tested this, but could be something to look into ??

 But could be one of the reasons why some JRC owners (me included) have had sour luck in making some external speakers work right ??